amrtaher1234/GSoC_Proposal-/README.md

 ## My Best Work
-As i said i love creating projects using p5.js, these two projects are out of the AI book.
+As i said i love creating projects using p5.js, these two projects are  not included in the AI book.

-1. First project is a visual run of how genetic algorithms works, in which some rockets are intialized at the bottom side of the canvase and a target is intialized at the top side, the purpose that these rockets reach this position while having random vectors at the start.
+1. First project is a visual run of how genetic algorithms work, in which some rockets are intialized at the bottom side of the canvase and a target is intialized at the top side, the purpose that these rockets reach this position while having random vectors at the start.
 Here is a [Link](https://github.com/amrtaher1234/Genetic-Algorithm-Fun-with-p5.js)

-2. This project is web based, it is a game created with p5.js in which you sign up then sign in and start answering programming mcq questiins while your tank is moving toward a final destination target, after that your tank is dropped into a different space in which you fight vs space ships and bubbles, your score is finally uploaded into firebase and a scoreboard is shown.
+2. This is a project that i mentioned above in my personal projects about the Programming MCQ game that drives you into a final game with a Tank, you can signup and then signin to test the game.
 Here is a [Link](https://github.com/amrtaher1234/TanksAlgo)

 ## Final Thoughts
-Finally i really think that i will be able to create educational graphical designs for algorithms in the book that will teach people how such algorithms work, my best work above was just a demonstration of what i did before and i will enhance my skills further more to be able to create educational content through graphics.
+Finally I really think that i will be able to create educational graphical designs for algorithms in the book that will teach people how such algorithms work, my best work above was just a demonstration of what I did before and i will enhance my skills further more to be able to create educational content through graphics.